grame-cncm/faustcourse/session4/content.md

 We want the maximum length of the table to be around 1 second so we're going to set it to 48000.
-We also want the table to not output any signal when the program start so we're going to set the second input of our `rwtable` to 0.
+We also want the table to not output any signal when the program start so we're going to set the second input which is the initialization signal of our `rwtable`.

 We want the write index to be always 0 when the record button is not pressed and start counting one by one when the button is pressed.